abdulbadii/rename_batch_emulated_PCRE/README.md

 https://github.com/luvit/pcre2/blob/master/src/pcre2grep.c

 Usage
-ren SOURCE DEST
+ren [mv option] SOURCE DEST
 usual/literal rename operation by mv command

-ren :SOURCE  :DEST
+ren [mv option] ':SOURCE  :DEST'

-rename PCRE regex pattern SOURCE to become DEST by backreferring any captured group in SOURCE having no Bash special character
+rename PCRE regex pattern SOURCE to become DEST which may backrefer any captured group in SOURCE
-Note the double colon ':' starting either field of the source/destination
+Note the double colon (:) starting the source/destination field and note the enclosure by pair of quotes; ' or "

-ren ':SOURCE  :DEST'
-rename PCRE regex pattern SOURCE to become DEST by backreferring any captured group in SOURCE having some Bash special character
+mv option if any must be a field/string of single or multi option put sequentially, must not have space i.e, -bu Backup and Update

-be sure to read useful comments within codes, such
+it's good to read the useful comments within codes, such
   The RHS of Bash value below on Linux-port Windows (Msys2), use \r\n while Linux-port on Mac use \r, instead of \n

 E.g. Let